What are topical retinoids?

 Topical retinoids can be applied to any area but are most often used on the face, the neck and the back of hands.

-Do they have any side effects?
+Do topical retinoids have any side effects?

-Retinoids can irritate the skin, especially when they are first used.
+Topical retinoids can irritate the skin, especially when they are first used.
 This is more likely in those with sensitive skin, resulting in stinging.
 Excessive use results in redness, swelling, peeling and blistering in treated areas.
 It may cause or aggravate eczema, particularly atopic dermatitis.

 By peeling off the top layer of skin, they may increase the chance of sunburn.
 Irritation may also be aggravated by exposure to wind or cold, use of soaps and cleansers, astringents, peeling agents and certain cosmetics.